cloudsyslab/ParetoPipe/README.md

 4. Network Condition Simulation: Integrates with tools like Linux tc to simulate real-world network imperfections, such as added latency and throttled bandwidth, allowing for robust performance analysis under duress.

-5. Dual Communication Backends: Features two communication backends to enable fine-grained analysis of runtime overhead:

-  *PyTorch RPC: A high-level abstraction using PyTorch's built-in distributed communication framework.

-  *Custom TCP Sockets: A lightweight, low-level implementation to minimize overhead and provide finer execution control.
+5. Dual Communication Backends: Features two communication backends to enable fine-grained analysis of runtime overhead: i) PyTorch RPC: A high-level abstraction using PyTorch's built-in distributed communication framework; ii) Custom TCP Sockets: A lightweight, low-level implementation to minimize overhead and provide finer execution control.

 ---